Theme Overview

 The pages Folder

-The pages folder is used to add new components to existing pages.
+The pages folder is used to add new components or overrides the core components of existing pages.
 For example, if you want to add a new component to the homepage, you can create a new file in the pages/homepage folder.

-In the example structure above, we have a file named HomepageOnly.jsx in the pages/homepage folder.
+In the example structure above, we have a file named HomepageOnly.tsx in the pages/homepage folder.
 This file will be used to add a new component that appears only on the homepage.

 The components Folder